Kshitij-Bakliwal/vector-db-api/README.md

 - Clients supply embeddings; the API does **not** generate embeddings.
 - In-memory repositories are used.
 - Single-process API (one worker) to keep in-memory state coherent.
+- CRUD operations on documents in a library might be needed in the future and thus added similar to chunks in a library.

 ### 3.3 Out-of-Scope
 - Multi-process clustering / sharding across nodes.